GordonVi/goto/README.md

 ![Demo](http://virasawmi.com/gordon/images/goto.gif)

 #### Use
-- The user types goto/keyword into their web browser
+- The user types goto/keyword into their web browser.
-- This forwards them to a URL
+- This forwards them to a URL.
 - This is like a smart link shortener.
 You can add links to powerpoints and such.
 - This resource can be kept in the intranet.
 - You set it to keywords that make sense for you.